gepheum/skir-java-gen/README.md

     User.partialBuilder()
         .setName("Jade")
         .setPets(pets)
-        // 'pets' is mutable, so Soia makes an immutable shallow copy of it .build();
+        // 'pets' is mutable, so skir makes an immutable shallow copy of it .build();

 // jade.pets().clear();